Sama Jaya Free Industrial Zone

-Sama Jaya Free Industrial Zone (Sama Jaya FIZ) is a high tech industrial zone located in Kuching, Sarawak, Malaysia.
+Sama Jaya Free Industrial Zone is an industrial zone located in Kuching, Sarawak, Malaysia.

 History

-Sama Jaya FIZ was established and managed by Ministry of Industrial Development Sarawak (MID) in 1991.
-MID later regroup into Ministry of International Trade and Industry, Industrial Terminal dan Entrepreneur Development (MINTRED) in 2019.
-Due to availability of cheap land and labour, it attracted investments from United States and Japan.
+Sama Jaya was established and managed by Ministry of Industrial Development Sarawak (MID) in 1991.
+MID later regroup into Ministry of International Trade and Industry, Industrial Terminal ann Entrepreneur Development (MINTRED) in 2019.
+Due to availability of cheap land and labour, it attracted investments from the United States and Japan.

-In 1994, Sarawak Skills Development Centre was set up to provide skilled labour for various industrial zones in Sarawak.

 In 1995, Japanese electronics manufacturer, Toko Electronics, became the first company to establish a factory in this zone.
 This was followed by Japanese electronics company Taiyo Yuden, and American hard disk manufacturer Komag (now subsidiary of Western Digital).

-In 1996, US printed circuit board manufacturer named Zyco (now known as Sanmina Corporation open their factories there.
+In 1996, US printed circuit board manufacturer named Zyco (now known as Sanmina Corporation) open their factories there.

-In 1998, the Sarawak state government, Malaysian federal government, and Interconnect Technology started a project on creating the first integrated circuit fab in Borneo named 1st Silicon.
+In 1998, the Sarawak state government, Malaysian federal government, and Interconnect Technology started a project on creating the first integrated circuit fabrication plant in Borneo named 1st Silicon.
 However, the deal did not materialise due to a lack of funding and technology partners.
 However, in 1999, the project was revived with US$200 million cash injection from Commerzbank AG of Germany with Sharp Corporation as the technology partner.
 An 8-inch, 0.25-micron wafer fabrication facility was built in Sama Jaya and became operational in 2001.
 By 2002, the cost of the fabrication plant swelled to RM 6.5 billion (US$1.7 billion).
 In 2005, 1st Silicon announced the production of 0.13 micron wafers, first in Malaysia to do so.
 Despite making losses over the years, Sarawak state government continued to invest in 1st Silicon for the benefit of the future generation.
-In September 2006, 1st Silicon completed merger with Germany based X-Fab Silicon Foundries, to form X-Fab Sarawak Sdn Bhd where X-Fab holds 58% of the shares and Sarawak government holds 35% minority stake.
+In September 2006, 1st Silicon completed merger with Germany-based X-Fab Silicon Foundries, to form X-Fab Sarawak Sdn Bhd where X-Fab holds 58% of the shares and Sarawak government holds 35% minority stake.
 Meanwhile, all 1st Silicon outstanding debt will be borne by the government of Sarawak.